mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 });
 ```

-In order to override the default interactions of the tree item, you can set `event.defaultMuiPrevented` to `true` in the event handlers, and implement your own behaviors.
+To override the Tree Item's default interactions, set `event.defaultMuiPrevented` to `true` in the event handlers and then implement your own behavior.

 #### Selection

-You can select an item of the Tree View by clicking its content slot.
-The demo below demonstrates how to handle selection when the user clicks on an icon.
+You can select an Item in a Tree View by clicking its content slot.
+The demo below shows how to handle selection when the user clicks on an icon.

 {{"demo": "HandleSelectionDemo.js"}}

 #### Checkbox selection

-By default, checkbox selection is skipped if an item is disabled or if `disableSelection` is `true` on the tree view.
-Creating a custom handler for the `onChange` event on the checkbox slot allows you to bypass these conditions.
-The demo below shows you how to implement a custom checkbox selection behavior.
+By default, checkbox selection is skipped if an Item is disabled or if `disableSelection` is `true` on the Tree View.
+You can create a custom handler for the `onChange` event on the checkbox slot to bypass these conditions.
+The demo below shows how to implement custom checkbox selection behavior.

 {{"demo": "HandleCheckboxSelectionDemo.js"}}

-To read more about the selection API visit the dedicated documentation page for the [Rich Tree View](/x/react-tree-view/rich-tree-view/selection/) or the [Simple Tree View](/x/react-tree-view/simple-tree-view/selection/).
+Visit the [Rich Tree View](/x/react-tree-view/rich-tree-view/selection/) or [Simple Tree View](/x/react-tree-view/simple-tree-view/selection/) docs, respectively, for more details on the selection API.

 #### Expansion

-By default, a tree item is expanded when clicking the content.
-You can change the expansion trigger using the `expansionTrigger` prop to the `iconContainer`.
-Read more about the expansion API on the dedicated [documentation page](/x/react-tree-view/rich-tree-view/expansion/#limit-expansion-to-icon-container).
+By default, a Tree Item is expanded when the user clicks on its contents.
+You can change the expansion trigger using the `expansionTrigger` prop on the `iconContainer`.
+For more details, see [Expansion—Limit expansion to icon container](/x/react-tree-view/rich-tree-view/expansion/#limit-expansion-to-icon-container).

 To achieve a deeper customization of the expansion of an item use the `handleExpansion` interaction method.
 The demo below demonstrates how to introduce a new element that expands or collapses the item.